In The Lahu High Country

 We enjoy some time at the summit for eating and recharging batteries.
 Soon it’s time to go back home.
 We go down back to Kup Kap by another route through the forest.
 We make a last break in the village and say good bye to its people.
 The legs start to be tired and heavy.
 Fortunately the last part of the route goes down and flat until the final point.
 A taxi is waiting for us and will drive us back to Chiang Mai.

 Kup Kap is a wonderful Lahu village.
 Located on a ridge, the view on the valleys and the other mountains is wide and impressive.
 We could enjoy both beautiful sunrise and sunset from the village.
-Even if the village welcomes some tourists, it has stayed very traditional with typical bamboo houses.
-We will eat with a local family which we have made relationship for a long time.
+Even if the village might welcome some tourists sometimes, it has stayed very traditional with typical bamboo houses.
+We will eat and stay in huts that we have renovated with a local family we have known for a long time.
+It’s almost like home here!